ultralytics/ultralytics/docs/en/yolov5/environments/aws_quickstart_tutorial.md

 ## Step 1: AWS Console Sign-In

-Start by creating an account or signing into the AWS console at [https://aws.amazon.com/console/](https://aws.amazon.com/console/).
+Start by creating an account or signing in to the AWS console at [https://aws.amazon.com/console/](https://aws.amazon.com/console/).
 Once logged in, select the **EC2** service to manage and set up your instances.

 ![Console](https://user-images.githubusercontent.com/26833433/106323804-debddd00-622c-11eb-997f-b8217dc0e975.png)